Learn to buy and sell antiques and collectibles

 Justsnipe

-This is my new favorite.
+This was my favorite for years.
+In 2010 they had intermittent problems connecting with eBay and a few of my bids weren't placed.
+JustSnipe explained this as a problem with eBay, and say it's been corrected.
 Up to five snipes a week are free.
 If you need more than five snipes a week, it's only five dollars a month.
 That makes it the cheapest snipe program available.
 Doesn't rely on browser add-ons, but instead uses a simple bookmark button.
 Even if you are not familiar with putting bookmarks on your toolbars, the process will only take a few minutes. extremely easy to learn.

 ESnipe